Continuing Professional Development (CPD)

-CPD is compulsory for all designated members of the Society as well as long-standing Student and Affiliate Members with more than ten years of membership with the Society.
+CPD is compulsory for all active members of the Society as well as long-standing Student and Affiliate Members with more than ten years of membership with the Society.

 What is the change in CPD all about?

 ASSA has introduced the option to structure your CPD in cycles supporting your career with the introduction to outcomes-based CPD .
 Members will no longer be required to use a time-system of hours to meet their learning and development needs.
-Read more about the CPD transitional guidelines of how the change will be approached.
+Read the quick guide to outcomes based CPD

 When do I complete my CPD?

 CPD is an ongoing process of professional development.
 However, for record keeping purposes the CPD year runs from 1st December to 30th November.
 Confirmation of CPD compliance must be logged before 1st March of the following year.
-Although not recommended members may average their CPD activities over a two-year period.
+Complying with CPD requirements is essential for renewal of membership each year.